 Jamal Abdi is Executive Director of NIAC Action, a grassroots, civic action organization based in Washington D.C committed to advancing peace and championing the priorities of the Iranian-American community.
 Mr. Abdi is also Policy Director at the National Iranian American Council (NIAC), a sister organization to NIAC Action.

 Mr. Abdi has worked in the U.S Congress as Policy Advisor to Representative Brian Baird (D-WA).
 While on Capitol Hill, he served as a Congressional advisor, liaison, and expert on foreign affairs, immigration, and defense.
 He has written extensively for leading media outlets such as The New York Times, CNN, Foreign Policy, The Hill, The Progressive, and Public Service Europe.
 He regularly blogs at The Huffington Post and at NIAC Insight.
-Foreign Policy Concepts spoke with Mr. Abdi about challenges in U.S-Iran relations after the landmark Iran nuclear deal and the prospects for U.S businesses in entering the Iranian market.
+Mr. Abdi sat down with Reza Akhlaghi to discuss challenges in U.S-Iran relations after the landmark Iran nuclear deal and the prospects for U.S businesses in entering the Iranian market.

 What is your role at NIAC Action?
 How different is NIAC Action from its sister organization, NIAC?